cvsluis/scheduler/README.md

 ## Features
 - Custom Hook to keep track of the mode that users are in as they do things like create a new appointment, delete an appointment, etc.
 - Built with Test Driven Development approach
+- Unit, Integration, and End to End tests implemented

 ## Setup